nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_capacity_lab/prismops_capacity_lab.rst

 Capacity Planning Runway Monitoring
 ++++++++++++++++++++++++++++++++++++++

 Capacity runway is a measure of the remaining capacity left within a given cluster or node.
 There is an overall cluster runway as well as individual runway measurements for CPU, Memory and storage capacity.
-The Capacity Runway is calculated using X-FIT, Prism Pro's machine intelligence engine.
+The Capacity Runway is calculated using X-FIT, Prism Ops's machine intelligence engine.
 Lets view the Capacity Runway of your lab cluster.

 #.
 In **Prism Central > Operations > Planning > Capacity Runway**.